-3.2.1 In order for a flight project to plan for compliance with planetary protection requirements, appropriate mission specific parameters and specifications (such as the microbial burden requirement for a mission type to a given target planet) shall be obtained from the PPO during Phase A.
+3.2.1 In order for a flight project to demonstrate compliance with planetary protection requirements, appropriate mission specific parameters and specifications (such as the microbial burden requirement for a mission type to a given target planet) shall be obtained from the PPO by the start of Phase A.

 3.2.1.1 Each major parameter and specification shall be defined and its value specified on a "Parameter Specification Sheet" which is valid when dated and signed by the PPO.
 Flight projects may use applicable values specified therein without further authorization.
-Approved planetary protection parameter specifications are included in Appendix D.
+Approved planetary protection parameter specifications are included in Appendix E.